Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-y3w-vPtVjog.md

 ### Transcript

-> of it i think, signs for hypertube entrances so yeah we're gonna have science at some point, hopefully sooner rather than later but i don't know what's gonna happen and i think we we would make like a generic sign implementation rather than like something just for hypertubes
+> of it I think, signs for hypertube entrances so yeah we're gonna have science at some point, hopefully sooner rather than later but I don't know what's gonna happen and I think we we would make like a generic sign implementation rather than like something just for hypertubes